Hamzah-Asadullah/SyntheticAlpaca/README.md

 - [Hamzah-Asadullah/Vibin-GPT4o](https://huggingface.co/datasets/Hamzah-Asadullah/Vibin-GPT4o)
 - [XeTute/TypaRP-12x2k](https://huggingface.co/datasets/XeTute/TypaRP-12x2k)

-In total, that leads to ~38k reported samples generated using SyntheticAlpaca. **Happy coding**
+In total, that leads to ~40k reported samples generated using SyntheticAlpaca.
+If you want your dataset to be displayed here, you may open an GitHub issue.
+**Happy coding.**